-In February 2015, graduate students in ENHP's prosthetics and orthotics and physical therapy programs joined a 17-person interdisciplinary team of health care providers in Lima, Peru to provide free care to over 100 amputees.
-In one week, they replaced prosthetic limbs or provided brand-new ones to Peruvian residents.
+Every year, graduate students in the prosthetics and orthotics and physical therapy programs join an interdisciplinary team of health care providers in Lima, Peru to provide free care to over 100 amputees through the non-profit organization Dreaming and Working Together.
+In one week, they replace prosthetic limbs or provide brand-new ones to Peruvian residents.

-In January 2016, eight undergraduates and two professors from ENHP's Department of Education spent two weeks in Costa Rica studying methods for teaching science and social studies.
-Associate Professor of Education John Tapper led the trip with Assistant Professor Kenny Nienhusser.
+In January 2016, eight undergraduates and two professors from the Department of Education spent two weeks in Costa Rica studying methods for teaching science and social studies.
 The course meshed daily adventures (snorkeling, boating, hiking, zip lining) with classroom learning and teaching elementary students in Costa Rica International Academy.
-Read more and view photos

-In January 2015, Associate Professor Diana Veneri and two third-year students in the University's doctoral program in physical therapy traveled to Guadalajara, Mexico to conduct a two-day prosthetic rehabilitation training session for physicians, physical therapists, prosthetists, and physical therapy students.
+Professors and students in the University's doctoral program in physical therapy traveled to Guadalajara, Mexico in 2015 to conduct a two-day prosthetic rehabilitation training session for physicians, physical therapists, prosthetists, and physical therapy students.
 The training included residual limb care, positioning, exercise, and mobility skills.
 Because most Mexicans with amputations do not receive a prosthesis, prosthetic rehabilitation is not part of the medical training curriculum.